Reporting groups replace designated business groups. Learn how they function and how you can form one.

 - AML/CTF compliance-related information.

-Reporting groups can also include businesses that are not reporting entities.
-These businesses are not subject to AML/CTF obligations or AUSTRAC supervision.
+Reporting groups can also include businesses that aren't reporting entities.
+These businesses aren't subject to AML/CTF obligations or AUSTRAC supervision.
 They can assist reporting entities in the group by carrying out AML/CTF obligations on their behalf.

 Reporting groups replace designated business groups